vujins/badgers-shopping-list/model_instructions.md

 ## Architecture

-This application is now deployed as a **unified Azure Web App** where both the frontend and backend are served from the same origin:
+This application is deployed as a **Azure Web App** where both the frontend and backend are served from the same origin:

 - **Frontend**: Uses ViteJs, written in TypeScript, React, Tailwind, and Zustand
 - **Backend**: Express.js API server